infracloudio/infracloudio.github.io/storageclass.md

     fstype:     ext3
 ```

-You can also specify the datastore in the Storageclass as shown in example 2.
+You can also specify the datastore in the Storageclass as shown below YAML for dynamic provisioning.
 The volume will be created on the datastore specified in the storage class.
 This field is optional.
-If not specified as shown in example 1, the volume will be created on the datastore specified in the vsphere config file used to initialize the vSphere Cloud Provider.
+If not specified as shown in above YAML, the volume will be created on the datastore specified in the vsphere config file used to initialize the vSphere Cloud Provider.

 ```
-vsphere-volume-sc-slow.yaml
+#vsphere-volume-sc-slow.yaml

 kind: StorageClass
 apiVersion: storage.k8s.io/v1
 metadata: